Originally published Feb 2021, updated Aug 2021

 Hybrid working is here to stay.
 That’s what all the leading indicators say – quality employees expect it, and will walk if they don’t get it; businesses have found they can run their operations at least as productively, and possibly at lower cost, with widespread home working; and the ever-more-urgent necessity of cutting carbon emissions means it feels retrograde to insist everyone makes a long, daily commute.
 And if we’re not all in the same place at the same time, then we will still need video calls.

 The challenge is how to do them well.

-Believe it or not, we’re quite easily distracted by our own face.
-Whether this is because we think of ourselves as exceedingly attractive, or we’re concerned by having spinach in our teeth from lunch isn’t important – we’re all guilty of this for a number of reasons.
+One of the reasons video calls can be exhausting is that believe it or not, we’re easily distracted by our own faces, whether this is because we think of ourselves as exceedingly attractive, or we’re concerned about having spinach in our teeth from lunch.
 The camera gives a sense of performance, which inevitably induces anxiety and can be rather stressful for long periods.

 I’m a firm believer in using the appropriate technology for the desired outcome.
 Many meetings could be skipped and replaced with each participant sharing clear notes and documents over an instant messaging service, for example.
-Equally, I’m a big fan of walking while discussing ideas, as the movement helps me think more effectively.
-The added bonus may be 10 minutes outside, which we could all benefit from.
+Equally, I’m a big fan of walking while discussing ideas – whether you’re in person or on the phone (remember them?) – as the movement helps me think more effectively.
+The added bonus might be 10 minutes outside, which we could all benefit from.